Cop Shop: DVD releases

+Broadcast

 Cop Shop was originally screened in a twice weekly format on Monday and Thursdays at 20.30 in Sydney and Melbourne.
 At various stages of the series each city was either a week ahead or behind the other or at the same stage.

 Later the series changed nights in Sydney to Wednesdays and Thursdays and then Thursdays and Fridays.
-It was eventually screened as a two hour weekly block in both cities on Mondays in Melbourne and Thursdays (later Saturdays) in Sydney.
+It was eventually screened as a two-hour weekly block in both cities on Mondays in Melbourne and Thursdays (later Saturdays) in Sydney.

 The final 36 episodes screened in a late night 23.30 slot in Sydney on weeknights from Monday 26 November 1984.

+Cop Shop aired briefly during 1989 on the UK-based, pan-European satellite TV channel, Lifestyle.
+It aired during the afternoon along with another Crawfords Production, Skyways.